Analysis of Shuffling Beyond Pure Local Differential Privacy: Introduction

 \paragraph{The privacy blanket and blanket divergence.} A central tool in the analysis of shuffle DP is the \emph{privacy blanket} introduced by Balle et al.~\cite{ballePrivacyBlanketShuffle2019}.
-Given a local randomizer $\mathcal R$, the privacy blanket is a data-independent distribution $\mathcal R_{\mathrm{BG}}$ defined using $\mathcal R$.
-Balle et al.\ showed that $\delta$ of the shuffled mechanism can be upper-bounded by a divergence computed under the blanket distribution; we refer to this quantity as the \emph{blanket divergence}.
+Given a local randomizer $\mathcal R$, the blanket distribution is a data-independent distribution $\mathcal R_{\mathrm{BG}}$ defined using $\mathcal R$.
+Balle et al.\ showed that the privacy profile $\delta(\varepsilon)$~\cite{ballePrivacyAmplificationSubsampling2018a} of the shuffled mechanism can be upper-bounded by a divergence computed under the blanket distribution; we refer to this quantity as the \emph{blanket divergence}.
 This blanket-divergence bound is currently the best-known general upper bound on privacy amplification by shuffling~\cite{suDecompositionBasedOptimalBounds2025}.

 However, the blanket divergence itself is still poorly understood, largely due to its analytical and numerical intractability.
-In particular, Balle et al.~\cite{ballePrivacyBlanketShuffle2019} mainly derive generic upper bounds via Hoeffding- and Bennett-type concentration inequalities based on the local DP parameter $\varepsilon_0$.
-Consequently, these bounds can be quite loose and fail to capture how the blanket divergence depends on the structure of the underlying local randomizer, as well as how tight the blanket-based upper bounds are compared with known lower bounds.
+In particular, Balle et al.~\cite{ballePrivacyBlanketShuffle2019} mainly derive generic upper bounds via Hoeffding- and Bennett-type concentration inequalities based on $\varepsilon_0$.
+Consequently, these bounds can be quite loose and fail to capture how the blanket divergence depends on the structure of the underlying local randomizer.

 This is partly because Balle et al.\ explicitly aim to obtain finite-$n$ upper bounds.
-More generally, carrying out a precise finite-$n$ analysis of shuffling through the blanket divergence is intrinsically challenging: DP requires a worst-case guarantee over all neighboring datasets (i.e., taking the supremum of the blanket divergence over all neighboring input pairs $(x_1,x_1')$).
+More generally, carrying out a precise finite-$n$ analysis of shuffling through the blanket divergence is intrinsically challenging: DP requires a worst-case guarantee over all neighboring datasets (i.e., establishing a uniform upper bound over all neighboring input pairs).
 Identifying the pairs that maximize the blanket divergence at finite $n$ is highly nontrivial in general.
-In contrast, in the $\varepsilon_0$-local DP setting, the single parameter $\varepsilon_0$ already summarizes the worst case over all neighboring input pairs, so concentration-based bounds can be expressed directly in terms of $\varepsilon_0$ without explicitly resolving the supremum over $(x_1,x_1')$.
+In contrast, in the $\varepsilon_0$-local DP setting, the single parameter $\varepsilon_0$ already summarizes the worst case over all neighboring input pairs, so concentration-based bounds can be expressed directly in terms of $\varepsilon_0$ without explicitly resolving the supremum over all neighboring input pairs.